shellymduncan/Project-2/README.md

 # Final Model
 * My final model choice for Heart Failure predictions is the baseline KNN model.
 This model has the highest accuracy for predictions.
 # Final Recommendations
-* For my final recomendations,
+* For my final recomendations, men should be monitored for heart disease
 # Further Contact Information
 * For any questions, please email me at shellymduncan@gmail.com